IBSim/VirtualLab/docs/source/examples.rst

 You will notice that each mesh has the group 'Top' and 'Bottom' in :guilabel:`Groups of Volumes` in the object browser (usually located on the left-hand side).
 These groups are the ``keys`` in *Sim.Materials*.

 Once you have finished viewing the meshes you will need to close the **SALOME** GUI.
-Since this ``kwarg`` is designed to check mesh suitability the script will terminate once the GUI is closed, meaning that no simulations will be run.
+Since this ``kwarg`` is designed to check mesh suitability, the script will terminate once the GUI is closed, meaning that no simulations will be run.

 Task 2: Running Multiple Simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~